In a generic GetHashCode(T foo) method, I check whether foo is null.

 }

--parameters must be improved.
+Nevertheless analysis for [Not-Null]-parameters must be improved.
 This bug exists for similar code in http://youtrack.jetbrains.com/issue/RSRP-304111

-MSDN for IEqualityComparer<T>.GetHashCode Method
+MSDN for IEqualityComparer<T>.GetHashCode Method says:

 Exceptions:

-is a reference type andobj
+ArgumentNullExceptionThe type ofobjis a reference type andobjisnull.

-This seems to imply that calling GetHashCode<T>(T obj)
+This seems to imply that calling GetHashCode<T>(T obj) with a null parameter violates the contract of IEqualityComparer<T>.

-I assume Resharper assumes that callers adhere to that contract, and thus never pass in null
+I assume Resharper assumes that callers adhere to that contract, and thus never pass in null.

 If you love us?
 You can donate to us via Paypal or buy me a coffee so we can maintain and grow!
 Thank you!